 Students may bring their own lunch, or take advantage of School Caterers, our daily hot lunch provider.

 Birthday celebration is a time of quiet appreciation for each year the child has spent on the planet.
 The child has a chance to walk around a candle (representing the sun) while holding a globe in his/her hands.
 A brief outline of what he/she did for each year of his/her life will allow the teacher to describe the child’s life as he/she walks.
 Parents are encouraged and welcome to participate in the celebration.
-If a family chooses, a book may be donated to the school in the child’s name.
+If a family chooses, a book may be donated to the class in the child’s name.
 For those children who have summer birthdays, celebrations will be held toward the end of the school year.

 Child of the Week

 Parent involvement is highly valued, reaffirming the conviction that parents are the first and most important educators of their children.
 Parents are encouraged to participate in their child’s school life at CHA in many different ways.
-These range from school-wide activities and events, visiting the classroom and doing a project (art, science, food, etc.), reading a book, and enriching our curriculum throughout the year.

 The purpose of discipline is to promote the virtues we talk about in the classroom and to ensure the safety of the children by promoting positive interactions and helping the children to develop their self-control, empathy and cooperation.
 By providing an appropriate environment with a high level of positive reinforcement, we encourage age appropriate behavior.
 Logical consequences, keeping in mind the child’s age, personality, circumstances, and level of understanding, will be used to fit individual situations which require discipline.